phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 This follows the work [started here](/scala/play/2015/11/16/getting-started-with-play.html).

-The code for this can be found here https://github.com/phil-rice/Notary with the tag 'Blog2'
+The code for this can be found here [https://github.com/phil-rice/notary1](https://github.com/phil-rice/notary1)

 #Review